jiwonjulietyoon/Python_Notes/Django/00_Intro.md

 - **Additional)**

-  - Pycharm Pro - Create new project with the 'Django' Template (base interpreter should preferably be Python 3.7+), and IDE will automatically create everything until this point.
+  - **Pycharm Pro: Start here** - Create new project with the 'Django' Template (base interpreter should preferably be Python 3.7+), and IDE will automatically create everything until this point.
   - `pip install ipython django_extensions`  (may be installed along with `django`)
     - add `django_extensions` to  `INSTALLED_APPS` in `settings.py`